 If you want to know more about our school, please take a good look around our website where you can find lots of information about our school.
 You can scroll through this page and then use the navigation at the top of this page for even more information.

 One of the best ways to get a feel for what our school is like is to look through our newsfeed below.
 Here you will find just a taste of what it is like to be a pupil at Water Meadows Primary School.
-Click on the ‘Load more’ button to view even more examples or take a look at our facebook page.
+Click on the ‘Load more’ button to view even more examples.

 Ladybirds Classroom Tour!